Gender Recognition Act 2004: Concerns regarding marriages and civil partnerships

 Concerns about the act were raised by supporters of transgender rights, particularly regarding marriages and civil partnerships.
-Due to marriage being restricted in UK law to opposite-sex couples and the lack of availability of civil partnerships to opposite-sex couples, the act required people who are married to divorce or annul their marriage in order for them to be issued with a Gender Recognition Certificate.
+Due to marriage then being restricted in UK law to opposite-sex couples and the then lack of availability of civil partnerships to opposite-sex couples, the act required people who are married to divorce or annul their marriage in order for them to be issued with a Gender Recognition Certificate.
 This requirement was abolished in December 2014, nine months after the Marriage (Same Sex Couples) Act 2013 permitted same-sex marriages.
 In England, Scotland, and Wales, such an application from a married person requires written consent from the spouse – the so-called spousal veto.
 Applicants in Scotland benefit from a workaround, where it is possible for applicants in Scotland to apply to the sheriff court to have their interim GRC replaced with a full GRC, bypassing the "spousal veto".
 Some parliamentarians, such as Evan Harris, viewed the original requirement as inhumane and destructive of the family.
 MP Hugh Bayley said in the Commons debate "I can think of no other circumstance in which the state tells a couple who are married and who wish to remain married that they must get divorced".
 Despite this opposition, the government chose to retain this requirement of the Bill.
 Parliamentary Under-Secretary for Constitutional Affairs, David Lammy, speaking for the Government, said "it is the Government's firm view that we cannot allow a small category of same-sex marriages".
 It was suggested in the debates that the number of transgender people who have undertaken gender reassignment and who are currently living in a marriage was no more than 200.